 Phonemes

-Mazandarani’s phoneme inventory is very similar to that of Persian; most phonological differences between the two languages occur at the level of allophones, more fine-grained phonetic features of the phonemes, and suprasegmental properties.
+Mazandarani’s phoneme inventory is very similar to that of Persian; most phonological differences between the two languages occur at the level of allophones and more fine-grained phonetic features of the phonemes.

 The Persian consonant /ʒ/ is absent in native Mazandarani words, although most Mazandarani speakers in urban areas pronounce it in loan words.
-The other difference in consonants is that in some dialects the voiced uvular fricative (/ʁ/) is used in place of the Persian voiced uvular stop (/ɢ/).
+In some dialects, the voiced uvular fricative (/ʁ/) is used in place of the Tehrani Persian voiced uvular stop (/ɢ/) in loanwords.

-Among the vowels, the only phonemic difference between the two langauges is the presence of the schwa (/ə/) in Mazandarani.
-It usually corresponds to Persian /o/ in cognates, and in many (mostly rural) dialects of Mazandarani almost completely replaces /o/ (leaving the dialect with 6 vowels).
+The only major phonemic difference between the vowel inventories of the two languages is the presence of schwa (/ə/) in Mazandarani.
+It usually corresponds to Persian /o/ in cognates and loanwords from Persian, and in many (mostly rural) dialects of Mazandarani almost completely replaces /o/ (leaving the dialect with 6 vowels).
 The choice of pronouncing the /o/ in words borrowed from Persian or replacing it (with either /ə/ or /u/) varies by dialect and speaker.
-Note that in many dialects the so-called schwa is pronounced slightly higher and further back in the mouth.
-Examples of words with the schwa are given below.
+In many dialects, the so-called schwa is pronounced slightly higher and further back in the mouth.

 Syntax